 English including Phonics

-We follow the Letters and Sounds phonics scheme.
+We follow the Read Write Inc. phonics scheme.
 This is introduced to our children as soon as they start in reception and continues into Year 2.

-Letters and Sounds builds children’s speaking and listening skills as well as preparing them for learning to read by developing their phonic knowledge and skills.
-It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.
+Read Write Inc. is a systematic, synthetic phonics programme which teaches children to read.
+It sets out a detailed and systematic programme for teaching phonic skills for children starting from Reception, with the aim of them becoming fluent readers by age seven.

 Reading is at the heart of everything that we do at Paulerspury Primary School.
 Through our phonics and reading schemes we teach our children to read confidently and by sharing quality texts and our own enthusiasm for books we help create a life long love of reading.

-More information about letters and Sounds and useful resources to help you and your child develop their phonological understanding can be found on the following sites:
+More information about Read Write Inc. and useful resources to help you and your child develop their phonological understanding can be found on the following sites:

 Once the children progress beyond phonics they continue to follow our structured reading scheme to allow them to develop confidence and accuracy in their reading.